JulesDoc/python_scripts/winbuild/README.txt

-# How to use them
+# How to use the scripts

 Every variable used along these scripts must be defined through the config.ini file.
 This file implements a basic configuration language which provides a structure similar to what’s found in Microsoft Windows INI files by means of the